kubernetes/community/contributors/design-proposals/raw-block-pv.md

   The proposed design is based on the idea of leveraging well defined concepts for storage in Kubernetes.
 The consumption and definitions for the block devices will be driven through the PVC and PV and Storage Class definitions.
 Along with Storage Resource definitions, this will provide the admin with a consistent way of managing all storage.
-  The API changes proposed in the following section are minimal with the idea of defining a volumeType to indicate both the definition and consumption of the devices.
+  The API changes proposed in the following section are minimal with the idea of defining a volumeMode to indicate both the definition and consumption of the devices.
 Since it's possible to create a volume as a block device and then later consume it by provisioning a filesystem on top, the design requires explicit intent for how the volume will be used.
   The additional benefit of explicitly defining how the volume is to be consumed will provide a means for indicating the method by which the device should be scrubbed when the claim is deleted, as this method will differ from a raw block device compared to a filesystem.
 The ownership and responsibility of scrubbing the device properly shall be up to the plugin method being utilized.
-  By explicitly having volumeType in the PV and PVC can help the storage provider determine what scrubbing method to use.
+  By explicitly having volumeMode in the PV and PVC can help the storage provider determine what scrubbing method to use.
 As an example, for local storage:

   | PV                | PVC              | action              |